hzeller/flaschen-taschen/doc/protocols.md

 Protocols
 =========

-To make it simple to illuminate the matrix, there are various protocols that are all supported:
+To make it simple to illuminate the matrix, there is a simple network protocol that allows to stream images to the FlaschenTaschen installation (we used to support some other protocols natively, but they moved out to be done via a dedicated bridge).

-## Standard Flaschen Taschen protocol
+## Flaschen Taschen Protocol

 Receives UDP packets with a raw [PPM file][ppm] (`P6`) on port 1337 in a single datagram per image.